-It is now changing from a more prescriptive regulatory strategy based on the CSN's ITC to a selfassessment by the licensee, who is responsible for analysing and proposing changes and improvements to the standards applicable to the facility.
-The process of Periodic Safety Reviews (PSRs) is separated from the renewal of Operating Permits, with the Guide referring only to Council Instruction IS-26, of 16th June 2010, on basic nuclear safety requirements applicable to nuclear facilities, which requires an PSR to be drawn up every ten years.
+It is now changing from a more prescriptive regulatory strategy based on the CSN's CTI to a self-assessment by the licensee, who is responsible for analysing and proposing changes and improvements to the standards applicable to the facility.
+The process of Periodic Safety Reviews (PSRs) is separated from the renewal of Operating Permits, with the Guide referring only to CSN Instruction IS-26, of 16th June 2010, on basic nuclear safety requirements applicable to nuclear facilities, which requires an PSR to be drawn up every ten years.

-GS-06.06 "Preparation of Safety Studies for transport packages not subject to approval".
-Adopted by the Council Board of Commissioners on 14 June 2017.
+GS-06.06 "Preparation of Safety Reports for transport packages not subject to approval".
+Adopted by the Council Plenary on 14 June 2017.

-This Guide determines the requirements applicable to the content of the regulatory compliance documentation and facilitates the preparation of Safety Studies for packages not subject to design approval, developing the requirements of Council Instruction IS-39, of 10th June 2015, in relation to the control and tracking of the manufacturing of packaging for the transport of radioactive material.
+This Guide determines the requirements applicable to the content of the regulatory compliance documentation and facilitates the preparation of Safety Reports for packages not subject to design approval, developing the requirements of CSN Instruction IS-39, of 10th June 2015, in relation to the control and tracking of the manufacturing of packaging for the transport of radioactive material.